-Mehregan Celebration is the religion of nature and the sun.
+Mehregan Celebration is the ritual of nature and the sun.
 Its message is good words, good deeds, and good thoughts.
 Its lesson is to become like nature, always changing for good, being generous, and be like the gorgeous sites of our beautiful planet.
-Its prophets are the spring and the autumn; it is the Zoroastrian religion.
+It is originated in the Zoroastrian religion.

 The autumn starts with the month of Mehr in Persia and its 16th day (Mehregan) is the celebration of light, friendship, kindness, and love in the ancient Avestan calendar.
 Mehr is the symbol of the Sun in Persian culture and the Sun is said to be the eye of Mitra, the goddess of light.